Maxim-Mazurok/gtao-betting/README.md

 - https://docs.google.com/spreadsheets/d/1_SNaIFYstqPOcoGnXIHDIxm1xu_I98QDepUyHZwDgBY/edit - wrong "Adjusted advantage" calculation, can be negative in edge cases
 - https://docs.google.com/spreadsheets/d/1P0aQr-S4cshuxagh8JJ0TK6kU9GjDTGIRBuxM7D42vs/edit - more correct, but complicated "Final Adjusted Odds %" calculations, in my spreadsheet I just use one simple formula for proportional adjustment, seems to produce very similar results to this one
 - https://gta.fandom.com/wiki/Inside_Track - sourced horses list from here

+## Notes

+- Seems like the game doesn't actually use suggested chances adjustments.
+For example, for 371 games, the average adjusted odds for evens were 48% but the actual win rate of evens was 65%, see [Podium Frequency Chart - 2](https://docs.google.com/spreadsheets/d/1z27GEyrFVnBBZcCJ-w2QDZS9LKDiZfK2wvD02UxifzE/edit#gid=384889435)

+## ToDo

+- [ ] Try calculating average adjusted odds for each horse based on all possible combinations in the game?
+Doesn't make much sense tho because the adjustment doesn't seem to be used by the game